leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 ***

 #### M: The Maximum Camber
-This basically controlls how arched the foil is.
+This basically controls how arched the foil is.
 The number is a percentage of the lenght of the chord, so if the Maximum Camber is 5, that means that the highest point of the mean camber line is 5% the length of the chord.
 #### P: The Maximum Camber Position
 This is where the Maximum Camber will lay with respect to the chord line.
 The Maximum Camber Position is inputed as a percentage of the chord line, so if the Maximum Camber Position was 50, the Maximum Camber would be 50% of the way down the chord.
 #### XX: Foil Thickness